 Allocation of Functional Expenses - Expenses that can be directly attributed to a particular function are charged to that function.
 Expenses that relate to more than one function are allocated among applicable functions on the basis of objectively evaluated financial and nonfinancial data or reasonable subjective methods determined by management.
-Expenses that were allocated consist primarily of salary and related expenses which have been allocated based on time and effort as well as community grants and related expenses which have been allocated based on money spent.
+Expenses that were allocated consist primarily of salary and related expenses which have been allocated based on time and effort as well as grants and related expenses which have been allocated based on money spent.

 Cash and Cash Equivalents - For purposes of the statements of cash flows, the Council considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
-Cash and cash equivalents include short-term investments in money market funds of \$390,525 and \$547,861 at June 30, 2019 and 2018, respectively.
+Cash and cash equivalents include short-term investments in money market funds of \$726,343 and \$390,525 at June 30, 2020 and 2019, respectively.